The health and safety of all Club members and visitors is important. Before visiting the trails at Mono Nordic, please read our Club Pandemic Policy.

 3. Where can I buy equipment?

-4. Is the park open to dogs in the winter?
+4. Is the park open to walking/hiking or dogs in the winter?

 Mono Nordic Ski Club maintains a dog walking trail off the lower parking lot.
-(See trail maps) Dogs are not permitted on the ski trails as they cause damage to the trail surface.
+(See trail maps.)
+Walking, hiking, and dogs are not permitted on the ski trails as they cause damage to the trail surface.
 You may walk your dog on all trails in the park once the ski season is over.

 5. When is the pavilion open?